mexgui/MeXgui/README.md

 Under linux please install Qt5-sdk and ffmpeg that has avisynth included and compile QScintilla source.

-QScintilla compile in both platforms use qmake -r && make -j4 && make install.
+QScintilla compile in both platforms: browse source folder and qsciscintilla folder and type "qmake && make -j4 && make install".
 The -j4 means 4 threads to make combile time faster.
 In windows you will need MINGW package installed with devel packages.
-This will also install qt creator qscintilla plugin.
-In windows you may want to use "make install prefix=c:\Qt\*\tools\QtCreator-mingw" because then it is installed to the right Qt Creator folder.
-The Plugin is needed to build with same compiler than Creator is build with.
+Then browse to designer plugin folder and make same command.
+In windows you may want to use "make install prefix=c:\Qt\*\tools\QtCreator-mingw" because then the plugin is installed to the right Qt Creator folder.
+The Plugin is needed to build with same compiler than Creator is build with in able to make it work.
+You need the Qscintilla2.dll in Creator bin directory so that the plugin can work with the qt creator.

 DONATE
 ======